DefectDojo/django-DefectDojo/docs/content/en/integrations/rate_limiting.md

 In an attempt to circumvent that event, setting `DD_RATE_LIMITER_ACCOUNT_LOCKOUT` will force a user to reset their password upon the next attempted login.

+#### Multi-Process Behvaior

+When using configurations with multiple uwsgi processes, the rate limiting package uses the default cache that is memory based and local to a process.

 #### Extra Configuation

 For further information, please visit the package documentation [Django Ratelimit](https://django-ratelimit.readthedocs.io/en/stable/index.html)